rolandgvc/udacity-projects/deep-reinforcement-learning-nanodegree/p2_continuous-control/README.md

 ### Project Details

-For this project, I worked with the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
+In this project, I implemented Proximal Polixy Optimization (PPO) in PyTorch and tuned it in order to solve the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment in under 150 episodes.

 ![Trained Agent][image1]